 According to the DCC, the GM determines the remuneration of Management Board members of a BV, unless the Articles provide otherwise.
 An NV should have a remuneration policy that is set by the GM.
+The draft regulation for implementing the EU shareholder rights directive II allows that the remuneration report for small and medium-sized NVs are to be submitted to the GM as a discussion item.
 In addition, if the NV has a works council, the works council has the right to present its views on the policy before the policy is proposed to the GM.